Windover Archeological Site: Water burials

 Windover is one of a number of Archaic period sites in Florida with underwater burials in peat.
 Similar burials occurred at Little Salt Spring (in Sarasota County) 5,200 to 6,800 years ago, Bay West (in Collier County) 5,940 to 6,840 years ago, and Republic Grove (in Hardee County) 5,690 to 6,470 years ago.
 A site currently 21 ft below the surface of the Gulf of Mexico near Venice, Florida, the Manasota Key Offshore site, was discovered in 2016.
 It has multiple burials in multiple areas.
 The burial site was a freshwater peat pond when the burials occurred 7,200 years ago.

 At Windover, stakes were driven into the peat through fabrics wrapped around the bodies.
 Similar stakes were found associated with burials at Bay West, Republic Grove, and Manasota Key Offshore.
 The stakes may have been used to help hold the bodies underwater.
-There were also burials (although not in peat) in the sinkhole at Warm Mineral Springs, dating as much as 12,000 years ago.
+There were also burials (although not in peat) in the sinkhole at Warm Mineral Springs, dating from as much as 12,000 years ago.
 Robin Brown notes in connection with these underwater burials that many Native American groups have a tradition that spirits of the dead are blocked by water.
 As recently as 1,500 to 2,000 years ago, bundled, defleshed bones were stored on a wooden platform set in the middle of a pond at Fort Center.